Amazon behavioral interview (questions, method, and prep)

 Amazon behavioral interview

-To help you prepare, we’ve created this interview prep guide to give you everything you need to know to crack Amazon’s behavioral interview, including example questions for each principle, how to answer them, and a practice plan to make sure you land your dream job at the company.
+This interview prep guide gives you everything you need to know to crack Amazon’s behavioral interview, including example questions targeting each leadership principle, how to answer them, insight and tips from ex-Amazon interviewers, and a practice plan to make sure you land your dream job at the company.

 Here’s a brief overview of what we’ll cover.